-We have also met with the U.S. Trustee Cliff White, and several Chapter 7 trustees.
+We have also met with several Chapter 7 trustees.
 Ron Peterson, the President of National Association of Bankruptcy Trustees, also sits on our advisory board, as do Henry Sommer, the editor of Collier on Bankruptcy, and Edward Boltz, the Former President of the National Association of Consumer Bankruptcy Attorneys.

 For a full list of our advisory board, please visit our team page.